jdhitsolutions/MyTasks/docs/about_MyTasks.md

 ## LONG DESCRIPTION

 The core of this module is an object defined in a PowerShell class.
-The class has a number of properties, some of which are hidden meaning you won't see them unless you specify the property name.
+The class has a number of properties, some of which are hidden, meaning you won't see them unless you specify the property name.

 Note: ID and OverDue values are calculated at run time.